metamarcdw/nowallet/README.md

 We have also implemented a full HD wallet compatible with BIP32/44.
 The current working title is Nowallet, as in, "I'm sorry officer, I have no wallet!"
 We are currently in a pre-alpha state.
-All testers must be able to install dependecies and run from the simple command line interface.
+All testers must be able to install dependencies and run from the simple command line interface.

 If you're interested in testing, you can get some testnet coins here: https://testnet.manu.backend.hamburg/faucet